ArkEcosystem/ledger/branding/README.md

 NOTE: If your ARK-based network uses the standard Devnet/Testnet path of `"44'/1'"`, the ARK Ledger App can _still_ be used for testing with your network's Devnet.

-### "What does the brand_build bash script do?"
+### "What do the `brand_` bash scripts do?"

-In short, this lets you quickly deploy the App for testing using your network's variables.
-These variables also indicate what needs to be hardcoded for your App before submission to Ledger.
+In short, these scripts let you quickly build and flash the App to a NanoS for testing using your network's custom variables.

-The `brand_build` script will also move the official ARK Makefile to the `branding` directory and the brand-script-compatible Makefile to the project's root directory.
+The `brand_build` script will back up the official ARK Makefile to the `branding` directory and print your chosen variables to a new Makefile in your project's root directory.

+The `brand_flash` script flashes your customized App to a Ledger NanoS using your your network's App Name and Signing Path parameters.
+Signing will fail if these variables are not passed as instructed in the flashing script.

 ## Development